MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ### <a name="remarks"></a>Açıklamalar

-Belirtilen karakterin varolan eklemek için bu işlevi çağırın `CSimpleStringT` nesne.
+Belirtilen karakteri varolan `CSimpleStringT` bir nesnenin sonuna eklemek için bu işlevi çağırın.

-##  <a name="copychars"></a> CSimpleStringT::CopyChars
+##  <a name="copychars"></a>CSimpleStringT:: CopyChars

-Bir karakteri veya karakterleri kopyalar bir `CSimpleStringT` nesne.
+Bir karakteri veya karakterleri `CSimpleStringT` nesnesine kopyalar.

 ### <a name="syntax"></a>Sözdizimi